TabbycatDebate/tabbycat/docs/guide/scaling.rst

 Estimated Costs
 ===============

-As a quick and rough benchmark, here is a list of typical prices you would encounter if scaling to meet the performance needs of a high-team-count high-traffic tournament at the approximate scale of an Australs (~100 teams):
+As a quick and rough benchmark, here is a list of typical prices you would encounter if scaling to meet the performance needs of a high-team-count high-traffic tournament at the approximate scale of an Australs (~100 teams) or above.
+This is a probably an overly-conservative estimate in that it is based on tournaments run on the ``2.1`` version of Tabbycat.
+Versions ``2.2`` and above should perform dramatically better and thus have less need to scale using Standard and Performance dynos.

     - 1x ``Hobby Basic Postgres Plan`` ($9/month) run all day for 14 days = ~$4
         - A tournament of this size will require an upgraded database tier for the time when you are adding new data; i.e. during registration and rounds.
 Once the tab is released (and no further data changes needed) however you can downgrade it back to the ``Hobby Dev`` tier.